CamilleTronel/CamilleTronel/README.md

 - 👀 I’m interested in financial engineering
 - 🌱 I’m currently learning webdev & ML
 - 💞️ I’m looking to collaborate on kaggle, free-code & git
-- 📫 How to reach me : camille.tronel@gmail.com

 <!---
 CamilleTronel/CamilleTronel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.